epadam/Machine-Learning-Tutorial-Demo-Resources/Natural_Language_Processing.md

 Cosine similar

 If you are interested in all tasks of NLP, paper with code is definitely the good place.
 [https://paperswithcode.com/area/natural-language-processing](https://paperswithcode.com/area/natural-language-processing)

+## How to train your own Data?

+Let's try crawl some data from the web.

+If you only have few data:

+### Data Processing and Augmentation

+Neural Network requires many data for training.
+Therefore, just like image task, data augmentation is very helpful.

+#### snorkel

 ## Other research topics to improve performance of NLP